 As well as an incredible, fulfilling raw food lunch and delicious recipes to "take home", the other valuable thing I took away from this workshop was the realisation how interconnected story-telling and food are.
 Each time I have made one of the recipes I learned at the workshop, I think of the person behind the recipe and in some small way feel connected to them.
 As we use (mostly) local ingredients and know where most of our food comes from, I feel a stronger sense of community and belonging every time we sit down at our kitchen table.
 This is something sadly missing from much of the food available on the mass-market today.
 When we eat a packet of chips, or a frozen meal we have no idea who prepared it, or in what soil the original ingredients were grown.

-blue crayons with a Raw Food Green Smoothie each morning.
+Lilly now supplements her diet of toothpaste and blue crayons with a Raw Food Green Smoothie each morning. |

 Green Smoothie Pear Joy - from Kemi Nekvapil